ruanyf/loppo/docs/option.md

 `option.build_time` is the time of building the current page, which is a JavaScript Date instance.

-### option.breadcrumb
+### option.breadcrumbOrigin

-`option.breadcrumb` is an array containing the location information of current page.
+`option.breadcrumbOrigin` is an array containing the location information of current page.

 For example, if current page is `dir1/dir2/a.md`, `option.breadcrumb` is the following.